abyssyli/My_Fortune_Teller/README.md

 - Behavior logging for basic analysis

 **Future Extension: LLM Integration**
 The project reserves an interface for adding LLMs to automatically generate symbolic interpretations based on card results and user questions.
-This will allow future research on AI-generated suggestion, tone, and user trust.
+This will support future exploration of how AI-generated suggestions and language style can enhance human confidence, motivation, and agency.